Page best viewed in widescreen format...my apologies if you don't have one!

 Yours truly atop a random feature along the trail

+This gives a good idea of the height of the cliffs!
 Many of the cliffs are beautifully striped or colored otherwise, hence the name

 Miner's Beach at sunset

-This would be our last day in the area...we woke up nice and early to hike the final 8 miles to our car and the 3 hours drive home.
+Day IVThis would be our last day in the area...we woke up nice and early to hike the final 8 miles to our car and the 3 hours drive home.
 What a great trip!

 Cliffs at Miner's Beach Miner's Beach for sunrise breakfast...